Create and manage target group

 -

-Click the target group where you want to change the target settings.
+Click the target group to modify.

 -